KITrobotics/rll_sdk/docs/general/project_robot_playground.rst

 The robot is mounted on a table, where the table defines the workspace boundaries in the x- and y-direction.
-In the figure below you can see a schematic view of the default setup.
+In the figure below you can see a schematic overview of the default setup.
 The origin is in the middle of the table and the robot is mounted `0.2m` behind it.
 The positive x-axis is pointing to the right, the positive y-axis is oriented to the front and the z-axis is pointing upwards.

 .. _robot-workspace:
 .. figure:: _static/robot_workspace.svg